Since 1993

 One of the best outcomes you face on a first time petit theft is dismissal through the diversion program. most first time shoplifters are given a shot at diversion, and diversion is a fancy term for a program that requires you to complete a class, then do a little community service, and then your case is completely dropped!

 And even though your case will be dropped, don’t stop there.
 Make sure that your attorney finishes the job by expunging your record.
 Remember, just because your case is dropped doesn’t mean it won’t show up on a background check.
 It will.
 Even a dropped shoplifting charge is going to give you a headache later, so don’t let this happen.
 Get it expunged.
 And that, may friends, is what you are facing as a first time shoplifter.
 Do this right, and your case will be dismissed.
 I’m John Guidry, if you’re facing a shoplifting or petit theft in Orange, Seminole, or Osceola County, give me a call, let’s see if we can help you out.
-Thanks for watching, take care.
+Orange County and Osceola County handle shoplifting cases in a very similar fashion, but Seminole County and Volusia County do things a bit differently.
+I’ve defended shoplifting and petit theft cases in all of Central Florida, so I’m sure we can help you out.
+Take Care.